Will Bankruptcy Keep Me From Getting a Job?

 Ultimately, bankruptcy is not the end.
 It is a new beginning.
 Nevertheless, it is not without its share of difficulties and challenges.
 You will likely face a new host of uphill battles, including some that may affect your employment.
 However, provided you work closely with a bankruptcy lawyer and do your research, you will most likely get through it just fine.
 The key is accurate information and planning.

-If you need bankruptcy assistance in Orlando, or you have other questions, contact the attorneys at the office of Amy E. Goodblatt today.
+If you need bankruptcy assistance in Orlando, or you have other questions, contact the lawyers at the office of Amy E. Goodblatt today.
 We are happy to help.